Do we really need them?

 8 - Riders should finish in under 8 days.

 10 - Follow the Road Code at all times.
-Many roads appear only as tracks but traffic may be encountered at any time (4WDs, farm bikes, etc.).
+Many roads appear only as tracks but traffic may be encountered at any time (4WDs, farm bikes, other cyclists, etc.).
 There are no road closures anywhere or anytime!

-13- No entry fee; no prizes.
+13- No entry fee; no prizes (but an adventure is guaranteed!)

-14 - Roady tactics are strongly discouraged.
+14 - Road tactics are strongly discouraged.
 If you catch up to someone, don't blow past and leave them eating your dust (you know who you are), slow down and say hello.
 Remember it is not a race and some may need a bit of encouragement to keep their spirits up.

 Comments: